nunto/RPiSensors/README.md

 ## Usage
 --------
-*Here is where usage info will go once the application is finished*
+*Here is where usage info will go once the application is finished* By default database configurations are saved, and reused.
+To change the configurations simply delete configuration.pickle for database configurations, and sensorconfiguration.pickle for the sensor configuration.
+Table columns must be saved in DataStorage.py to properly send.

 ## Setting up the Raspberry Pi for SQL